stratisMarkou/random-walks/content/analysis-i/ch02-conv-seq/content.md

 <br>

 Monotonicity is a strong condition and tells us a lot about the behaviour of a sequence.
 Although one would intuitively expect that an increasing (decreasing) monotone sequence that is bounded from above (below) should converge, this is not necessarily the case.
 If the "limit" of the sequence is not in $\mathbb{F}$, then strictly speaking the sequence does not converge, because the "limit" is not in $\mathbb{F}$.
-For example, this could happen if we define a monotone sequence of rational numbers which converges to an irrational number, and restrict $\mathbb{F}$ to the rational numbers $\mathbb{Q}$.
+For example, this could happen if we define a monotonically increasing sequence of rational numbers which converges to an irrational number, and restrict $\mathbb{F}$ to the rational numbers $\mathbb{Q}$.
 Then although the sequence is monotone and bounded above, it does not converge because its "limit" does not exist in $\mathbb{F}$.

 For the above reason, we introduce the monotone sequences property.
 We say that an ordered field $\mathbb{F}$ has the monotone sequences property if every increasing (decreasing) monotone sequence that is bounded from above (below) converges.